England national deaf cricket team: 1990s

-The first Deaf Ashes.
+1992: The first Deaf Ashes

 Following conversations between deaf cricket pioneers, Steve May, John Webb, Robert Craven and David Morris in 1988, it was agreed to set up the first ever test matches between two international deaf teams.
 The Great Britain Deaf cricket team fundraised £25,000 with £3500 from the British Deaf Sports Council to host the series.

-New Years’ Eve 1992, the Great Britain Deaf cricket team arrived in Perth to a warm welcoming party at the Perth Deaf Centre.
+New Year's Eve 1992, the Great Britain Deaf cricket team arrived in Perth to a warm welcoming party at the Perth Deaf Centre.
 The first ever test cricket match was played at Perth, unfortunately for the visitors they were defeated by 10 wickets.
 The following four matches were played in Adelaide, Sydney, Melbourne, and Brisbane.
 England lost the Ashes 4-0 (one draw).

 Current player, Umesh Valjee, was a playing member of the travelling squad.
 He scored 191 runs in 5 matches, averaging 19.10.
 Only bettered in the England side by Philip Ottaway who scored 202 runs, averaging 20.20.
-England’s leading wicket takers in this series was Umesh Valjee (10), John Everitt (9), and Peter Jones (9).
+England's leading wicket takers in this series was Umesh Valjee (10), John Everitt (9), and Peter Jones (9).

-Hosting Australia
+1994: Hosting Australia

-In the summer of 1994, Australia visited England to contest the Deaf Ashes, beating a stronger England side 2-0 in a four-match series to retain the Ashes.
-The first game was played at Abbeydale Park in South Yorkshire (Sheffield Collegiate Cricket Club’s home ground), England batted first and collapsed to 114ao in a mere 63.2 overs.
+In the summer of 1994, Australia visited England to contest the Deaf Ashes, beating a stronger England side 2–0 in a four-match series to retain the Ashes.
+The first game was played at Abbeydale Park in South Yorkshire (Sheffield Collegiate Cricket Club's home ground), England batted first and collapsed to 114ao in a mere 63.2 overs.
 Australia, led by opener Chris Ashenden (scored 212), batted quickly to reach 338/5 before declaring with a lead of 214 runs.
-GB’s response was valiant but to no avail with Australia chasing down 88 runs in the final innings without losing a wicket.
+GB's response was valiant but to no avail with Australia chasing down 88 runs in the final innings without losing a wicket.

 The following games ran in a similar fashion with the weather intervening to prevent an Australian whitewash.
-There were some notable standout performances from the GB side including: Umesh Valjee’s 129 runs (first-ever GB test hundred) and 4-81 in the final game; Ross MacCauliffe’ 4-22 in the second game; and Philip Ottaway’s 96 in the first game.
+There were some notable standout performances from the GB side including: Umesh Valjee's 129 runs (first-ever GB test hundred) and 4–81 in the final game; Ross MacCauliffe’ 4–22 in the second game; and Philip Ottaway's 96 in the first game.